annennenne/negcontrol-disco/README.md

 ncDAG(d = 5, nedges = 7)
 ```

-and a CPDAG is obtained from
+and a negative control CPDAG is obtained from

 ```
-source("R/NCtools.R")
 ncCPDAG(d = 5, nedges = 7)
 ```